webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 This document describes how messages sent using this protocol can be secured against inspection, modification and falsification by a Push Service.

-Web Push messages are the payload of an HTTP message [RFC7230].
-These messages are encrypted using an encrypted content encoding [I-D.ietf-httpbis-encryption-encoding].
+Web Push messages are the payload of an HTTP message {{?RFC7230}}.
+These messages are encrypted using an encrypted content encoding
+{{!I-D.ietf-httpbis-encryption-encoding}}.
 This document describes how this content encoding is applied and describes a recommended key management scheme.

 For efficiency reasons, multiple users of Web Push often share a central agent